nazmul34/StackEdit/new/CodeChef - SEAGM.md

 ## Problem Idea:

  1. This problem can be solved by DP.
-But ho
+But how can we check which number we have taken. n=100 so bitmust is not possible.
+ 2.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg4NzE5OTEzNV19
+eyJoaXN0b3J5IjpbLTI5MjE5NTQwN119
 -->